sairamtarra/SMS-Portal/README.md

 # SMS Portal Web Application

-A simple web application built using **JSP, Servlets, JDBC, and MySQL**.
+A simple web application built using **JSP, Servlets, JDBC, and MySQL** that allows users to register, login, and send SMS messages.

 ## Features
 - User Registration